ARTICLE I COURSE OF STUDY

 [Note: Because of the flexibility built into grading of all classes except first-year large sections, no provision on ties is deemed necessary to such classes.]

 (a) Comments Comments to students on their work are encouraged, and are required in the case of all Substandard Pass and No Credit grades.
 Instructors should send copies of all comments to the students and copies of Substandard Pass and No Credit grade comments to the Registrar’s Office for inclusion in the student’s confidential file.
 If the instructor wishes, other grade comments may also be included in the student’s file.
 Comments will not be entered on the student’s transcript.
 See also Academic Rule 16 below, relating to the confidentiality of student files.

-(b) Time for Reporting of Grades by the Instructor Instructors must report all grades for the Fall semester not later than five weeks after the end of the Fall semester examination period.
-Instructors must report all grades for the Spring semester by June 15, except that in the case of third-year students the Dean may designate an earlier date to comply with requirements of the Bar.
-Any instructor who cannot meet these deadlines must have the prior approval of the Dean, which shall be granted only for good cause shown.
+(b) Time for Reporting of Grades by the Instructor Instructors must report all grades for the Fall semester by the deadline set by the Registrar’s Office.
+Instructors must report all grades for the Spring semester by the deadline set by the Registrar’s Office.
+Any instructor who cannot meet these deadlines must have the prior approval of the Dean of the Law School, which shall be granted only for good cause shown.

 Rule 14 Consequences of a Designation of Incomplete or a Grade of No Credit.

 (a) Make-up of In Progress in First-Year Courses If a student receives an In Progress (“IP”) in a first-year course required for graduation he or she must make it up before he or she can enter the second semester (if the IP was received in the fall) or second year (if the IP was received in the spring).